MYSTERIES OF LIGHT, Poems of Perspective

 The Cherry Pickers of Church Hill: In Search of a Lost Domain

-Creative non-fiction chronicling social change from D-Day to Brexit, via memoir.
-After the fashion of Laurie Lee and Flora Thompson.
+Reflective non-fiction chronicling social change from D-Day to Brexit, via memoir (and biography).
+After the fashion of Laurie Lee and Flora Thompson, but a little grittier.